vasi/ew-presentations/midcamp-2016-upgrades/README.md

 ## Major upgrade basics

 * Major upgrades can be as hard as a site rebuild
-  * Change in ways that aren't backwards-compatible, especially D7 -> D8
+  * Drupal changes in ways that aren't backwards-compatible
   * Modules may not be updated yet, or at all

 --end--

-## Major upgrades, the old way
+## Major upgrades, grandpa style

-You might still want to do D6 to D7 upgrades:
+You might still want to do D6 to D7 upgrades sometimes:

-* Avoid EOL
+* Avoid D6 EOL
 * Can perform the update in-place
 * Your custom modules might need only small fixes

 --end--

-## Major upgrades, the old way
+## Major upgrades, grandpa style

 In D6: